Configuring Card Reader/Machine Vend Prices

 The following is a list of machines where vend pricing comes directly from the machine itself, and is NOT set through the Laundroworks system:

-- Dexter X-series Washer and Dryers, and Dexter C-series Dryers
+1. Dexter X-Series Washer and Dryers, and Dexter C-Series Dryers

 If you need to configure prices for the above machines, you'll need to do that directly through the machine's interface.

-Once the price is set on the machine, the machine will automatically instruct the Laundroworks card reader as to what price to display, and charge, to the laundry card.
+Once the price is set on the machine, the machine will automatically instruct the Laundroworks card reader as to what price to display, and charge, to the Laundry Cards/LaundryCat app accounts.

 Prerequisites